Zayn-e-Attar: Biography

 Attar was born in 1329-1330 CE (730 AH) in Shiraz, and lived during the rule of the Injuids and the Muzaffarids.
-He was a descendent of the Sufi philosopher Abdullah Ansari.
+He was a descendant of the Sufi philosopher Abdullah Ansari.
 His father Kamal ol Din Hosein Ansari was a well-known physician, and had migrated from Isfahan to Shiraz.

 He served for sixteen years as the court physician to the Muzaffarid ruler Shah Shuja (r.
-1358-1384).
+1358–1384).

 Attar died at Shiraz in 1403-1404 CE (806-807 AH).
 He had two sons: Hosein and Ahmad.
 The elder son Hosein Ansari wrote Sahah ol Adviah or Is-hah ol Adviah ("The Correction of Medicines"), considered a supplement to his father's book.
 The book provides correct pronunciation of the drugs listed in his father's book and the author's opinions on specific medical cases.
 The younger son Ahmad ibn Ali alias Ahmad Ansari wrote multiple books, including Miftah ol Kunuz (on medication); Dastur ol Muteakelin ("Protocol for Gourmets", on sweet food); Tohfat ol muluk ("The Presents of Kings", on intoxicating drinks); Dastur ol Zira-ah ("The Protocol for Agriculture"); and Dastur ol suada ("The Protocol of the Fortunate", on wisdom of sages).
 A collection of biographies - Fazilat e Elm u Hikmat va Tawarikh e Hukama ("The Virtue of Science and The Philosophy and Biography of Sages") - is also attributed to him; this book is also known as Kitab li-Valad Haji Zain ol Attar ("The Book of Haji Zain ol Attar's son").